coolwoc/messageBoard/README.md

 #  Message Board
-An applications using NODE and EXPRESS with a login-system using json-web-token with a fake-token-payload functionality.
-There is no database but the server of the application simulates the API_ENDPOINT to request data from the FE.
+An applications using NODE and EXPRESS with a login-system using JSON-WEB-TOKEN with a FAKE-TOKEN-PAYLOAD. <b>There is no database</b> but the server of the application simulates the API_ENDPOINT to request data from the FE.

 The Frond End of the application uses ANGULAR MATERIAL, ANGULARJS & TYPESCRIPT.